 Get an Arlington, Texas, Library Card

-Apply in person or online.
-Please note that all applications, even those started online, require a trip to the library before they are finalized.
-(We need to verify your address in person with one of these forms of identification.)
+All applications require a trip to the library before they are finalized.
+We need to verify your address in person with one of these forms of identification.
 Temporary card numbers, created through the online application process, will not work for online services such as eBooks.

-but I attend or am faculty at Arlington ISD, Mansfield ISD, Manara STEM Academy, International Leadership of Texas, Uplift Summit International Prep, or UTA, or work for the City of Arlington.
-Good news, we can provide library services at no charge to you!
-For city employees who live outside of Arlington, Pantego or Mansfield, present your ID badge at any location to get a library card.
-Details for Arlington ISD students and UTA students.
+You are eligible for a card if you work for the City of Arlington or are a student or staff member at Arlington ISD, Mansfield ISD, International Leadership of Texas, Jean Massieu Academy, Manara STEM Academy, Uplift Summit International Prep, or UTA.
+City employees who live outside of Arlington, Kennedale, Pantego or Mansfield, just present your ID badge at any location to get a library card.

-but I would like to volunteer at your library.
+Would you like to volunteer at our library?
 Great!
 If you serve eight hours a month at one of our seven locations or through our Arlington Reads or Reading Corps programs, you are able to get a library card.
 Ask your local volunteer coordinator for details.

 Individual Limited Services ($25/year)